threefoldfoundation/info_sdk/src/gettingstarted/getting_on_stellar.md

 - [BTC Alpha](https://btc-alpha.com/en/) (centralized exchange)

 ### Stellar Decentralized exchange
-StellarX, The Stellar decentralized exchange can be used to buy TFTs.
+You can also exchange TFTs with other tokens in a decentralized way, using StellarX, the Stellar decentralized exchange.

 More info can be found [here](tft_stellarx.md).

 ## Pay capacity